COR 520: Ethics and Moral Leadership (3 credits)

-A discussion and analysis of philosophies of moral leadership.
-The course is designed to present a vision for the development of reflective, responsible, and socially engaged leadership for the community, workplace, society and the global world.
-It will include the study of topics such as: theories of and approaches to moral leadership; the ideal relationship between leaders and followers; historical exemplars of moral leadership; and the contrast between moral and immoral leadership.
+A discussion and analysis of the ethics and philosophy of moral leadership.
+The course is designed to present a vision for the development of reflective, responsible, and socially engaged citizenship and leadership for the community, workplace, society and the world.
+It will include the study of topics such as: ethical theory and approaches to moral leadership; the relationship between leaders and followers; exemplars of moral leadership; and the contrast between moral and immoral leadership.
+The course facilitates interdisciplinary dialogue and stimulates discussion of ethical leadership.

 MBA 502: Accounting for the Workplace (3 credits)